Igalia/wolvic/README.md

 - When using the native debugger you can ignore the first SIGSEGV: address access protected stop in GV thread.
 It's not a crash; you can click *Resume* to continue debugging.
 - On some platforms such as Oculus Go the native debugger stops on each input event.
 You can set this LLDB post-attach command in Android Studio to fix the problem: `pro hand -p true -s false SIGILL`
+- You can use `adb shell am start -a android.intent.action.VIEW -d "https://aframe.io" org.mozilla.vrbrowser/org.mozilla.vrbrowser.VRBrowserActivity` to load a URL from the command line
+- You can use `adb shell setprop debug.oculus.enableVideoCapture 1`to record videos on the Oculus Go.
+Remember to disable it when your video is ready.

 [![Task Status](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/badge.svg)](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/latest) [Build results](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/latest)